hlship/speaker-karaoke/README.md

-  * There's some oddness related to the mapping from URL to the skweb container; `speaker-karoke.net` requests are sent to `skweb` (perhaps because it's the only web container defined?) but the default virtual hostname is `skweb.speaker-karaoke.net` and that breaks things when Lets Encrypt sends a request to verify domain ownership.
+  * There's some oddness related to the mapping from URL to the skweb container; `speaker-karoke.net` requests are sent to `skweb` (perhaps because it's the only web container defined?) but the default virtual hostname is `skweb.speaker-karaoke.net` and that breaks things when Lets Encrypt sends an HTTP request to verify domain ownership.
 We fix it as:

     * `dokku domains:remove skweb skweb.speaker-karaoke.net`